meilisearch/specifications/text/0043-phrase-query.md

 To use the Phrase Query syntax, simply surround the contiguous search terms with the characters `"`.

-Using the Phrase Query syntax this way, with `q` equals to `"Plays and Playwrights 2002"`, will lead to have only one result because the title is exactly written like that.
+Using the Phrase Query syntax this way, with `q` equals to `"Plays and Playwrights 2002"`, will lead to have only one result because the title is written exactly like that.

 > Note that it's case insensitive.
-So, if i search with `"plays and playwrights 2002"`, this will lead to the same result.
+So, if I search with `"plays and playwrights 2002"`, this will lead to the same result.

 The value between the `"` operators will be searched without: